Ketel Marte Player Props: Diamondbacks vs. Red Sox

-After going 1-for-4 in his last game, Ketel Marte and the Arizona Diamondbacks face the Boston Red Sox (who will hand the ball to Garrett Whitlock) at 7:15 PM ET on Saturday.
+Ketel Marte -- with a slugging percentage of .524 in his past 10 games, including two home runs -- will be in action for the Arizona Diamondbacks against the Boston Red Sox, with Tanner Houck on the mound, on May 28 at 4:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Red Sox.
+In his most recent game, he hit a home run while going 1-for-4 against the Red Sox.

 Ketel Marte Game Info & Props vs. the Red Sox